Deck AND SIDEBOARD Rules

 Cards rarity rule:

-A card’s rarity is determined by its printed rarity in the player’s chosen set.
+A card’s rarity is determined by its printed rarity in the player’s chosen block or standalone set.

 Banned Cards